akeneo/pim-helpcenter/content/md/first-steps/manage-your-rules.md

 # Create a rule

 Rules are exclusively created by YML imports.
 You need to create your YML file like explained on our online technical documentation: [General information about rule format](https://docs.akeneo.com/latest/manipulate_pim_data/rule/general_information_on_rule_format.html#enrichment-rule-structure) and import it in the PIM using the `Rule import in YML` import job.
+We also detail in [this article](get-started-with-the-rules-engine.html), how to select products and the list of available actions.

 ::: info
 For more details about how to execute an import, please refer to [Import your data](imports.html).